The Crosman 930A

 The blade was very clean.
 I’m not sure of the steel.
-Probably 440.
-I am sure it didn’t use an exotic steel.
-Those weren’t being made at that time, and remember, this was a free knife.
+Possibly 440.
+I am sure it didn’t use an exotic steel, because those weren’t being made at that time, and remember, this was a free knife.
 There is a small dimple on one side of the blade.

 NO DISASSEMBLY ALLOWED

 There isn’t a way to tear down the knife.
-The screws were inserted and then cut and ground down to the wood scales.
+The screws were tightened and then cut and ground down to the wood scales.

 The wood is rather hardy.
 I’m not sure what type of wood it is.
 The bolster is not magnetic.
 Perhaps, it’s made of nickel.